Leader's Gardens: Geography

-The park has an area of 1.267 hectares, there are entrances from Putney Embankment on the north west, Ashlone Road to the south and Festing Road to the east.
+The park has an area of 1.267 hectares; there are entrances from Putney Embankment on the northwest, Ashlone Road to the south and Festing Road to the east.
 The small river Beverley Brook runs along the west side of the park and into the Thames.

-At the north-west corner there is an old council building, now occupied by the Wandsworth, Chelsea and Fulham Sea Cadets and other youth groups.
+At the northwest corner, there is an old council building, now occupied by the Wandsworth, Chelsea and Fulham Sea Cadets and other youth groups.
 The park is part of Putney Embankment Conservation Area, which includes some of the oldest buildings in Putney.

 History

-The area was laid out in 1890 on land from the estate of English politician John Temple Leader by Putney Parish and Leader Estate surveyor J C Radford, it was opened in 1903.
+The area was laid out in 1890 on land from the estate of English politician John Temple Leader by Putney Parish and Leader Estate surveyor J C Radford.
+It was opened in 1903.

 Features

 The gate at the Putney Embankment entrance is the original from 1903 and is made of cast iron, as are the railings surrounding the park, which have ornamental ball finials topped with tall spikes.

-The Putney Sculpture Trail by sculpturer Alan Thornhill begins in the park, Exodus is in the centre of the park and was installed in 2008.
+The Putney Sculpture Trail by sculpturer Alan Thornhill begins in the park.
+Exodus is in the centre of the park and was installed in 2008.